Foxy/foxy-node-netlify-functions/src/functions/custom-tax-endpoint/README.md

 # Custom Tax Endpoint

-This provides you with a function that executes when the address is entered on the checkout, custom calculates, and sends tax rate and amount to the Foxy cart.
+This provides you with a function that executes when the address is entered on the checkout, does custom calculations, and sends the tax rate and amount back to Foxy.
+It's triggered by configuring the custom tax endpoint in your Foxy store settings.

 ## Usage